alphagov/govuk-prototype-kit/docs/documentation/adding-css-javascript-and-images.md

 ---
-title: Add CSS, JavaScript, images and other files
+header: Add CSS, JavaScript, images and other files
 ---
-# Add CSS, JavaScript, images and other files

 The Prototype Kit comes with standard GOV.UK Frontend styles and components for you to use in your prototypes.
 However, if you need to add your own CSS (Cascading Style Sheets), JavaScript, images or other files (for example, PDFs), use the `/app/assets` folder.